This is a short but intensive QEMU-KVM tutorial

 Now check some details of /dev/kvm

-This is usual the case.
+This is usually the case.
 Device /dev/kvm is writable by kvm group.
-So add user to kvm group that should be able to start VM's.
+So add a user to kvm group that should be able to start VM’s.

 And is it enabled?

 #0 inicates disabled